kharryhsu/TCP-Clients-Server/README.md

 - For communication across different machines, ensure the server's IP address is accessible and firewall settings allow connections.

 - The server logs the connection status of clients and uses multithreading to handle multiple clients simultaneously.

+---

+## Contributions

+Thank you for your interest in this project! 🙌
+At the moment, we are not accepting contributions as the project is still under active development.

+Stay tuned for updates!